ex7r3me/100-days-of-code/r1-log.md

 ##R1D11
 I've played with react-native geolocation API, it was very smooth and easy. also added native-base's toast to the project. now I get the location and show a toast in case of error. https://github.com/ex7r3me/fooname-mobile

+##R1D12
+I've added an endpoint to get coordination and convert it to cityId using OpenWeather's API. also app sends lat and long to the this API endpoint. user updates automatically using hooks. https://github.com/ex7r3me/fooname-mobile